antique marks - everything you need to know about antique marks

 picture-frame clock (clocks and watches - wall clock - gilt border)

-is an Austrian or French beidermeier wall clock, dating from the second quarter of the 19thC.
+An Austrian or French beidermeier wall clock, dating from the second quarter of the 19thC.
 The enamel dial has a gilt surround set within a gilt border like a picture frame.

 pieces of eight (coins - spanish - eight reales)